Tennoo/cisco-config-checker/README.md

 It will check these things dependent on what is specified in the assignment.

 ## How does it know what to check for?
  The programs bases its comparison on the `tasks.txt`.
-More information can be found here: (link here)
+More information can be found here: [What is tasks.txt?](https://github.com/TobiasKrok/cisco-config-checker/wiki/What-is-tasks.txt%3F)

  ## Usage